 Peter G. Lewandowski, Assistant Director of Dive Education, is a PADI Staff Instructor with specialties in Deep, Dry Suit, Peak Performance Buoyancy and Wreck Diving specialties, to name a few.
 Peter started his career in the cold waters of New England and found a passion and love for being in the water and exploring the oceans that lead him on the path to becoming a Divemaster and eventually a Staff Instructor.
 He has traveled extensively from the Pacific to the Indian Oceans exploring remote locations, which has created a deep love for the ocean and the environment and for preservation of our water world.
 He enjoys teaching students and seeing the reaction on their faces when they take that first breath underwater and later as they continue to explore their possibilities.
 He hopes to create future ambassadors for the ocean environment.
 “I feel being in the ocean is like being an early explorer.
 The location you are in at that moment on that dive has never been seen by another person.
 You are the first explorer to view it,” Peter explains.
 “That speaks to vastness of the oceans and the potential we still have for its exploration, which I wish to instill in people so they have the same passion and love for the ocean that I do.”
 When asked where the best place is that he has have dove, he always responds: “find me a puddle deep enough and I will dive it.”
 The ability to explore is the drive that I want to instill in people to expand their view of this vast water world, and to connect them to the wonders that it holds and the need to protect it for all of us.

 Ariana Liuzzi, Marketing Manager, is originally from Long Beach, CA and has always been an ocean enthusiast.
 After moving to the Las Vegas desert, Ari joined the local synchronized swimming team as a way to cope with living so far from water.
 As a synchronized swimming, Ari travelled all over the country competing and became nationally ranked.
 At the age of 18 she started working as an aquatic performer at the Silverton Casino’s aquarium in Las Vegas, NV.
-In addition to being a performer and safety diver, she is now a full time biologist at the 117,000 gallon saltwater aquarium where she is responsible for the different marine animals ranging from tropical fish, stingrays and even sharks!
-Ari has always had a passion for writing and she earned her degree in Journalism.
+In addition to being a performer and safety diver, she became a full time biologist and aquarist at the 117,000 gallon saltwater aquarium where she is responsible for the different marine animals ranging from tropical fish, stingrays and even sharks!
+Ari has always had a passion for writing and she earned her bachelors degree in Journalism.
 She feels fortunate to be working with Ocean Matters, tying in her degree with her true passion of Marine Biology.
-Ari is PADI open water, advanced and rescue certified and is aspiring towards a PADI dive master certification.
+Ari is PADI dive master certified.

 Ocean Matters is 501(3)c nonprofit corporation and donations are tax-deductible as outlined by law.